 |YKS Unicorn 220||FPV||VGA||4||10 min.||Dual stick with FPV screen||5 stars||3.5 stars|

 10. Holy Stone HS200 Specs & Features

-Ranging around $80-90, the HS200 drone is certainly toward the inexpensive end of any list of best drones under 500 dollars.
+Ranging around $80-100, the HS200 drone is certainly toward the inexpensive end of any list of best drones under 500 dollars.
 The mobile controls work great though, and it flies great in an outdoor environment.
 You should get upwards of 10 minutes of flight time each time you take the H200 out.
-It doesn’t require FAA registration either.
+This cheap drone doesn’t require FAA registration either.

 9. Force1 Hornet FPV Specs & Features

 As the name suggests, the Force1 Hornet FPV comes complete with a 720p HD FPV camera that records video straight to an upgraded 4GB microSHDC card.
 You can watch the video feed right on the included controller, which makes it easy to fly even outdoors.